rimesc/mytasks-client/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e --port 4200` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+The `--port` option is important because otherwise the client is served on a random port, which won't match the allowed callback URL.
-Before running the tests make sure you are serving the app via `ng serve`.
-You also need to be running the [server side](https://github.com/rimesc/mytasks-server) in dev mode.
+Before running the tests make sure you are running the [server side](https://github.com/rimesc/mytasks-server) in dev mode.
 See the notes about authentication below.

 ## Authentication